devychen/detective_sim/README.md

 # Three Detectives in a Room: <br> Investigating Character Consistency and Interactions in Multi-Agent LLM Dialogue

 Master thesis for M.A. in Computational Linguitstics at University of Tuebingen.
-Arthur: Yifei Chen
-Supervisor: PhD (Candidate) Polina

 Proposal [Quick Access](https://github.com/devychen/Thesis_CL/blob/main/Proposal_0601.md).

-### Background
-With the rise of large language models (LLMs), there has been growing interest in their ability to simulate fictional characters in narrative and interactive settings.
-Role-playing language agents powered by LLMs show impressive fluency but often suffer from inconsistencies in characters, undermining the consistency and believability of dialogue.
-Most existing work focuses on single agent simulation or on agent architectures, training paradigms, there is a gap in understanding character consistency in a multi-agent interaction setting from a more linguistic grounded perspective.
-This thesis investigates: How well do LLM agents maintain distinct characters in collective task solving?

-### Question
-This research focus on how LLM-based agents maintain their characters in collaborative dialogue from a linguistically grounded perspective, asking:
-- RQ1: How well do agents remain in character across dialogue?
-- RQ2: What linguistic signals indicate breakdowns in character?
-- RQ3: How does character inconsistency affect the interaction?
-- RQ4: How does the interaction influence individual character coherence?
-RQ1 & 2 are about the evaluation of character consistency in multi-agent interactions.
-RQ3 & 4 are about the correlation of interactions and character consistency.

-### Outcomes
-This thesis contributes to a linguistically grounded framework for analysing LLM-based multiple role-play agents simulation, with future implications for human-AI interaction design such as AI companions or AI Non-Player Characters.
-Deliverables include:
-- A hierarchical evaluation framework across lexical, syntactic and discourse levels.
-- A detailed design of character profile.
-- Linguistically grounded metrics for character coherence.
-- A novel experimental setup using dialogue simulation in mystery-solving tasks with three characters: Sherlock Holmes, Hercule Poirot, Miss Marple.

 **Current Status**: